noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - state diagram
     - ???
   - white box testing
-    - uses knowledge of hte code to devise tests
+    - uses knowledge of the code to devise tests
     - typically tests that check performance and robustness
   - observer pattern
     - ???